insect-autonomy/insect-autonomy.github.io/src/content/pages/home.md

   **C. On-board compute, edge AI hardware, and deployment**

 ## Format

-Invited keynotes, contributed spotlights, posters/demos, and a panel on evaluation practices, benchmarks, and autonomy targets.
-A **Best Poster/Demo Award** will be presented for an outstanding contributed poster or live demonstration.
+The workshop will feature invited keynotes, contributed spotlight presentations, posters, and a panel on evaluation practices, benchmarks, and autonomy targets.

+All accepted Paper Track submissions will be presented as posters.
+A subset of accepted papers will also be selected for short spotlight presentations during the workshop.
+A **Best Paper Award** will be presented.
+A **Best Poster Award** may also be presented, subject to the number and quality of eligible contributions.

 ## Contact
 Correspondence: **Chahat Singh** and **Kaushik Jayaram**.